anthonyjdella/personal-website/anthonyjdella/content/blog/how-to-add-search-to-your-hugo-static-site.md

 {{< /highlight  >}}

 Copy the values of your app id, api key, etc into these brackets.
 Now, when you run that command, you're search index will be uploaded to Algolia!
 Check the Algolia interface to make sure your data is present in that service.
 From the UI, you can configure, manage, and view analytics related to your index.

+**NOTE:** I've stored my keys in a .env file, for security reasons.
+You shouldn't commit this to Git, so if you're doing this on a new computer, you'll need to add another .env file to your root folder.

 ![Image](/images/blog/algolia-ui.png)